 \subsubsection{Model: ResNetUNet}

-ResNetUNet is the model designed by ourselves to solve the current problem.
-Compared to the conventional UNet \cite{ronneberger2015u}, we modify the encoder part by using the ResNet for downsampling the image to better capture the physical equations.
-The upsampling is the same as the traditional UNet \cite{zhou2019d}.
-The architecture of the ResNetUNet is illustrated in the Fig. \ref{fig:resnetunet}.
-The special part here is the residual block, which replace the ordinary CNN layer in UNet with two consecutive residual blocks, as is shown in Fig. \ref{fig:rblock}.
-To successfully fulfill the functionality, we need to capture both the heterogeneous features and the physics equations laws.
-The UNet part is to do a segmentation-like work to distinguish the shale and rock, while the ResNet part is to learn the complicated physics laws.
+ResNetUNet is a model designed by us to solve the current problem.
+Compared to the conventional UNet \cite{ronneberger2015u}, we modify the encoder part by using ResNet for downsampling the image to better capture the physical equations.
+The upsampling is the same as in the traditional UNet \cite{zhou2019d}.
+The architecture of ResNetUNet is illustrated in Fig. \ref{fig:resnetunet}.
+The special part here is the residual block, which replaces the ordinary CNN layers in UNet with two consecutive residual blocks, as shown in Fig. \ref{fig:rblock}.
+To successfully fulfill this functionality, we need to capture both the heterogeneous features and the physical laws.
+The UNet part performs segmentation-like work to distinguish the shale from the rock, while the ResNet part learns the complicated physical laws.

-As for the loss function, we adopt the mean square error (MSE) for all the three models above.
+As for the loss function, we adopt the mean squared error (MSE) for all three models above:

 where $m$ is the number of examples.
-Note that we use the MSE for the loss function, but use both MSE and maximum absolute error (MAE) for the evaluation metrics.
+Note that we use the MSE as the loss function, but use both the MSE and the mean absolute error (MAE) as the evaluation metrics.